Dictionary

 The ETG Base class is a six-character code assigned to bundled episodes with Optum’s Symmetry® Episode Treatment Groups®.
 These codes have two components: a condition (indicated by the first four characters) and a body location (indicated by the last two).

-• Facility Rating
+• Hospital Quality Rating

 • Healthcare Transparency